NanoComp/meep/doc/docs/Python_Tutorials/Local_Density_of_States.md

 import matplotlib.pyplot as plt

+# important note:
+# Meep may round the cell dimensions to an integer number
+# of pixels which could modify the cavity structure.
 resolution = 70  # pixels/μm

 dpml = 0.5       # thickness of PML
 L = 6.0          # length of non-PML region
 n = 2.4          # refractive index of surrounding medium